Ghana Insider brings you a list of all the top dancehall artistes in Ghana.

-The dancehall, ragga or dub genre of music which is a scant part of Jamaican popular music had it’s roots in sturm and drang in the late 1970’s until it dominated Jamaica’s music in 1980 and 1190.
+The dancehall, ragga or dub genre of music which is a scant part of Jamaican popular music had it’s rooted in sturm and drang in the late 1970s until it dominated Jamaica’s music in 1980 and 1190.
 Reggaeton, dub and Indian pop are some parent genres of dancehall.
-The early Jamaican dancehall artistes include, Yellowman who was the first Jamaican DJ to be a signee of a popular American record label and Eek-A-Mouse who maintained strong reggae roots influence even after soliciting a credential in dancehall music.
+The early Jamaican dancehall artistes include Yellowman who was the first Jamaican DJ to be a signee of a popular American record label and Eek-A-Mouse who maintained strong reggae roots influence even after soliciting a credential in dancehall music.

 Today, dancehall isn’t only in Jamaica or Africa, it has become one of the major music genres worldwide.
 A typical example of this is seen in our very own Ghanaian artistes, like, the late Terry BonChaka, Stonebwoy, Episode, Yoggi Doggi, Samini,etc.